juvalen/mb-checker/README.md

 **>>> url**

-&nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved or entry id if rejected.
+&nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved, entry id if rejected.

-This sample run entails entries returning 30., 404, 406, DDD & XXX being removed.
+This sample run will remove entries returning 30., 404, 406, DDD & XXX.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.
 DDD means a duplicated entry that will be removed -first occurrence will be preserved- showing its id.

 ## Change log

-* R3.5 http return codes can be specified using _._ as a character wildcard (ie 4.4 means 404, 414...)
+* R3.5 http return codes can be specified using **dot** as a character wildcard (ie 4.4 means 404, 414...)

 * R3.4 -i input_file and -w work_dir options